 Vanessa worked as a freelance designer, then editor of a teaching and learning publication at the University of Wolverhampton; before taking a post as a lecturer at NTU and becoming committed to teaching undergraduate students, eventually leading the team delivering an innovative contextual studies programme with numerous innovations in teaching and assessment, including the annual Visual & Material Delights Symposium which began in 2007.

 She continued to write, in a variety of forms including a children’s book (Rufferella, 2000), works of cultural journalism and song lyrics’.
 Alongside working full time, she studied for a PhD, which was awarded in 2010, and later became a book Cool Shades – the History and Meaning of Sunglasses which was published by Bloomsbury in 2015.

 In 2016, she, along with her team, wrote the MA in Culture, Style & Fashion which takes an innovative approach to the study of style cultures and its application for a variety of audiences and careers.

-My major area is visual and material style culture.
-I am interested in the cultural significance of fashions, styles, looks, objects and materials across numerous visual and material fields; products, interiors, graphics, advertising, clothing and accessories, film set, costume, titles and promotion.
-I am especially interested in the way style is used to narrate identity - both individual and corporate - and the cultural politics of taste and fashion.
+Vanessa is interested in the cultural significance of fashions, styles, looks, objects and materials across numerous visual and material fields; products, interiors, graphics, advertising, clothing and accessories, film set, costume, titles and promotion.
+I am especially interested in the way visual and material style is used to narrate identity - both individual and corporate - and the cultural politics of taste and fashion.

-I have had external roles in examining and validating courses with the University of Bolton and the London College of Communication (UAL).
-I am an occasional journalist for The Conversation and have been a regular interview guest on cultural radio shows locally and internationally.
+Vanessa has held external roles in examining and validating courses with the University of Bolton and the London College of Communication (UAL), also as a speaker at MIDO, the international optical industry trade (Milan).
+She is an occasional journalist for The Conversation and a regular interview guest on cultural radio shows locally, nationally and internationally

 Course(s) I teach on